oracle-livelabs/adb/atp-hol/tut4207/apex-adw.md

     ![Change type to Popup LOV](./images/task-6/create-popup-lov.png " ")

 10. Scroll down and change the Type to **SQL Query** and add this query under.
+Save the application.

     ```
     <copy>